 Can I camp at Muir Woods?

-Unfortunately, no; Muir Woods is a day-use area.
+No, Muir Woods is a day-use area.
 There are a variety of camping opportunities in nearby parks however.
 Check out our brochure for nearby camping locations.

 Do you have education programs?

 Yes!
 We have a variety of education programs both at Muir Woods and throughout the Golden Gate National Recreation Area.
-For more information, please call 415-388-2596.

 Is photography allowed in the park?